Alcohol Addiction Treatment & Rehab Programs

 Does Alcohol Addiction Treatment Work?

-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), about 33% of people who receive treatment for alcohol use disorder (AUD), have no further symptoms 12 months later.6 Additional research monitoring individuals in long-term treatment shows most people who enter and remain in treatment stop consuming alcohol and see occupational, psychological, and social functioning improvements.7 It’s not uncommon, however, for people to go to treatment more than once.7
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), about 33% of people who receive treatment for alcohol use disorder (AUD), have no further symptoms 12 months later.6 Additional research monitoring individuals in long-term treatment shows most people who enter and remain in treatment stop consuming alcohol and see occupational, psychological, and social functioning improvements.7 It’s not uncommon, however, for people to go to treatment for alcohol abuse more than once.7

 Does Relapse Mean AUD Treatment Has Failed?

-No, relapse does not mean treatment has failed, but rather you may need adjustments to your current treatment and recovery plan.
+No, relapse does not mean alcohol abuse treatment has failed, but rather you may need adjustments to your current treatment and recovery plan.
 Due to the chronic nature of addiction, relapse can occur during the process of alcohol addiction recovery.8 In fact, relapse rates for addiction are similar to relapse rates of other chronic diseases such as diabetes and hypertension.7 If you or a loved one relapses, it’s important to not be discouraged, but instead be open-minded about changes to your treatment and recovery plan.
 For many, relapse is short, and they continue to recover.8

 How to Find the Right Alcohol Addiction Treatment Center